mydea/ember-minimal-service-worker/README.md

 In addition, when the service worker is _not_ included (=usually in dev mode), all service workers will be unregistered to avoid unexpected development behavior.
 You can overwrite this behavior by setting `unregisterIfExcluded: true` in the config.

+### Unregister other service workers

+If you are migrating from another service worker, the "old" service worker will continue to exist even if you ship the new, minimal one.
+In that case, you can set `unregisterOthers: true` in your config, which will try to unregister all other service workers.

 ### Caching

 Allthough this service worker does nothing, it is still a good idea to ensure the service worker _itself_ is not cached.